pyta-uoft/website/index.md

 ### Loop Iterates Only Once (E9996) {#E9996}

 This error occurs if the loop will iterate only once.
-This could occur because of a combination of the *break* and *return* statement within the loop body.
+This could occur because of a combination of the *break* and *return* statements within the loop body.

 ~~~~ {include="one_iteration_example"}
 ~~~~